jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 challenge: it seems they can either have a society in conformance with liberal values, or one that values the ability of voters to chose their representatives through majority vote.
-Current trends indicate that having both of these at the same time are sometimes infeasible, since voters of all the nations frequently use their franchise to elect representatives whose core political platform is to take a hammer to said liberal values.
+Current trends indicate that having both of these at the same time are a happy coincidence, since voters of all the nations frequently use their franchise to elect representatives whose core political platform is to take a hammer to said liberal values.
 It is time to consider a unpopular